lextudio/sharpsnmp_docs/pro/tutorials/mib2csharp.rst

 Background
 ----------
 #SNMP Library has a sample project that can work as a test agent.
 The agent can
-be manually extended to support more mangement objects, but it is possible to compile MIB documents to C# classes so as to simplify the process.
+be manually extended to support more management objects, but it is possible to compile MIB documents to C# classes so as to simplify the process.

 Evaluation Steps